KriegerDev/sampquery-c/README.md

 ## Download
-Download content from lib/ and bin/ or download a release.
+Download content from lib/ and bin/ or download a release OR git clone sampquery-c to ur lib folder.

 ## Build
 ```bash